 We lucked out on three days with the weather and I was so content with the adventure Mumma and I had together.

 Some basic French phrases to get you going…

 |Please||S’il vous plaît|

 |Where is…? / Where are…?||Où est…? / Où sont…?|

 |I would like…||Je voudrais…|

-Though we made no set itinerary for our 3-day adventure before arriving in Calais, as always, I had pinned a couple of spots on a Google Map that I thought would be awesome to stop off in.
+Though we made no set itinerary for our 3-day northern France road trip before arriving in Calais, as always, I had pinned a couple of spots on a Google Map that I thought would be awesome to stop off in during our adventure.

 Most of them tended to be clustered a couple of hours south of Calais where the ferry arrived in, and so we decided to get the bulk of the driving out of the way straight up.